DmitrySokolov/zimbra-bot/README.md

 ## Calendar commands

-Allows to watch for events of a Zimbra Calendar, and show event notifications.
+Allows to watch for events of a Zimbra Calendar, and to show event notifications.

 ## !zimbra cal help
 Prints the help message on 'calendar' commands.